kmhuff/crypto-hack/crypto-hack.md

 Agile Stance    Agility       Bludgeoning     2                   Standard Melee 4          Fencing Powerful Stance Might         Bludgeoning     2                   Standard Melee 6

-Characters that specialize in unarmed combat might have additional stances through their Scopes.
+Characters that specialize in unarmed combat might have additional stances through their scopes.

 ### Action: Stunt

 Stunts are attempts by one combatant to reduce the effectiveness of another through the use of cleverness and dirty tricks.
 Things like tripping, disarming, pocket sand, and intimidation are all stunts.

-Usually a stunt is resolved as a Task against the enemy's difficulty, though the GM has the right to change this in the case of unusual stunts.
-If the Task succeeds, the target suffers the stunt's negative effects.
+Usually a stunt is resolved as a task against the enemy's difficulty, though the GM has the right to change this in the case of unusual stunts.
+If the task succeeds, the target suffers the stunt's negative effects.
 If it fails, nothing happens.
 Targets cannot perform a "retaliatory stunt".

 Some enemies might be more difficult to affect with stunts than others.
 Quadrupedal creatures are more difficult to trip than bipeds, for instance, and ghosts can't be tripped at all.
-Usually, when a creature is more difficult to affect with a stunt, the Task is made at a 2-level penalty.
+Usually, when a creature is more difficult to affect with a stunt, the task is made at a 2-level penalty.

 Similarly, it is usually difficult to affect the same enemy with a stunt multiple times.
-A 1-level penalty is applied to the stunt Task for each time this particular stunt has been used against an enemy before.
+A 1-level penalty is applied to the stunt task for each time this particular stunt has been used against an enemy before.

 Stunts are meant to be expressions of player creativity, and they're certainly not limited to the examples presented here.
 GMs should adjudicate the negative effects of a novel stunt their players want to try, using the examples as a guide.
-As a catch-all, a 2-level penalty to Clash and Stunt Tasks until a condition is met is often appropriate.
+As a catch-all, a 2-level penalty to clash and stunt tasks until a condition is met is often appropriate.

 The negative effects of multiple stunts don't stack, but they do apply multiple conditions that a target must clear before returning to full function.

-**Trip**: Agility or Might task.
-A target takes a 2-level penalty to Clash and Stunt Tasks until they take a Move action to stand.
+**Trip**: Agility or might task.
+A target takes a 2-level penalty to clash and stunt tasks until they take a move action to stand.

 **Shove**: Might task.
 The target is forced backwards an immediate distance, potentially forcing them into environmental hazards such as traps or pits.

-**Disarm**: Agility or Might task.
+**Disarm**: Agility or might task.
 The target's weapon lands on the ground within an immediate distance.
-A target takes a 2-level penalty to Clash Tasks until they retrieve a weapon (their old one or a new one).
+A target takes a 2-level penalty to clash tasks until they retrieve a weapon (their old one or a new one).

 **Pocket Sand**: Agility task.
-The target takes a 2-level penalty to Clash and Stunt Tasks until they take an Interact action to clear their eyes.
+The target takes a 2-level penalty to clash and stunt tasks until they take an interact action to clear their eyes.

 **Intimidate**: Willpower task.
-The target takes a 2-level penalty to Clash and Stunt Tasks made against the intimidator until the intimidator takes damage or suffers a stunt from any source.
+The target takes a 2-level penalty to clash and stunt tasks made against the intimidator until the intimidator takes damage or suffers a stunt from any source.

 **Sherlock Scan**: Insight task.
-The target takes a 2-level penalty to Clash and Stunt tasks from the scanner only until they take an interact action to fix whatever vulnerability the scanner noticed.
+The target takes a 2-level penalty to clash and stunt tasks from the scanner only until they take an interact action to fix whatever vulnerability the scanner noticed.

-**Enraging Insult**: Insight or Willpower task.
-The target takes a 2-level penalty to Clash and Stunt tasks against all creatures other than the insulter until it takes damage or is subject to a stunt from a creature other than the insulter.
+**Enraging Insult**: Insight or willpower task.
+The target takes a 2-level penalty to clash and stunt tasks against all creatures other than the insulter until it takes damage or is subject to a stunt from a creature other than the insulter.

 **Sleep Spell**: Insight task.
 The target can't act until it takes damage, is harshly jostled, or another creature takes an action to shake it awake.